Our Lady of Fátima: Marian apparitions

-Beginning in the spring of 1916, three shepherd children – Lúcia dos Santos, Francisco and Jacinta Marto – reported three apparitions of an Angel in Valinhos.
-Then on 13 May 1917, in Cova da Iria, six apparitions of the Blessed Virgin Mary were reported.
+Beginning in the spring of 1916, three shepherd children –Lúcia dos Santos, Francisco and Jacinta Marto– reported three apparitions of an Angel in Valinhos.
+Then, starting on 13 May 1917, in Cova da Iria, six apparitions of the Blessed Virgin Mary were reported.
 The children described her as "a Lady more brilliant than the Sun".
 The children reported a prophecy that prayer would lead to an end to the Great War, and that on 13 October that year the Lady would reveal her identity and perform a miracle "so that all may believe."
 Newspapers reported the prophecies, and many pilgrims began visiting the area.
 The children's accounts were deeply controversial, drawing intense criticism from both local secular and religious authorities.
 A provincial administrator briefly took the children into custody, believing the prophecies were politically motivated in opposition to the officially secular First Portuguese Republic established in 1910.
-The events of 13 October became known as the Miracle of the Sun.

 On 13 May 1917, the shepherd children reported seeing a woman "brighter than the sun, shedding rays of light clearer and stronger than a crystal goblet filled with the most sparkling water and pierced by the burning rays of the sun."
 The woman wore a white mantle edged with gold and held a rosary in her hand.
 She asked them to devote themselves to the Holy Trinity and to pray "the Rosary every day, to bring peace to the world and an end to the war".
 While the children had never told anyone about seeing the angel, Jacinta told her family about seeing the brightly lit woman.
 Lúcia had earlier said that the three should keep this experience private.
 Jacinta's disbelieving mother told neighbors about it as a joke, and within a day the whole village knew of the children's vision.

 The children said the woman told them to return to the Cova da Iria on 13 June 1917.
-Lúcia's mother sought counsel from the parish priest, Father Ferreira, who suggested she allow them to go.
+Lúcia's mother sought counsel from the parish priest, Father Manuel Ferreira, who suggested she allow them to go.
 He asked to have Lúcia brought to him afterward so that he could question her.
 The second appearance occurred on 13 June, the feast of Saint Anthony, patron of the local parish church.
 Lúcia would later report that on this occasion, the lady revealed that Francisco and Jacinta would be taken to Heaven soon, but Lúcia would live longer in order to spread her message and devotion to the Immaculate Heart of Mary.